krujos/oohimtelling/README.md

 `cf cups cloud_controller -p '{ "uri": "https://api.10.244.0.34.xip.io" }'`

+#Auth
+The app uses http basic auth.
+Reuse the client_id and client_secret when challenged for creds.

 #Test it locally
 source `env.sh` into your environment to get `VCAP_SERVICES` set locally.
 It assumes you're using bosh-lite and have created the client as I have above.